elis/desckit/README.md

 The goals for this project are:

- 1. Createa community around the project
- 2. Create a simple and easy to use way to generate custom wallpapers using a Wysiwyg style designer
+ 1. Create a simple and easy to use way to generate custom wallpapers using a Wysiwyg style designer
- 3. Create modular widgets that could be configured to the users needs and wants
+ 2. Create modular widgets that could be configured to the users needs and wants
- 4. Create integration with sites like Github, CSSDeck, jsfiddle along with an internal way to store users styles/designs
+ 3. Create integration with sites like Github, CSSDeck, jsfiddle along with an internal way to store users styles/designs
- 5. Create a gallery of designs with ranking so users who are not into creating their own custom design could select an existing design, add or remove certain modules, and use it without hacking any code
+ 4. Create a gallery of designs with ranking so users who are not into creating their own custom design could select an existing design, add or remove certain modules, and use it without hacking any code
- 6. Provide an easy API to allow use of the software on mobile phones and tablets

-This is the very first step, unveiling the concept idea, and showing the very rudimentary capabilities, the next step will be decided by you, the user.
+ 5. Provide an easy API to allow use of the software on mobile phones and tablets This is the very first step, unveiling the concept idea, and showing the very rudimentary capabilities, the next step will be decided by you, the user.

 ## Contact